Alb-O/tome/docs/buffer_architecture.md

 - [x] Buffer commands: `split_horizontal`, `split_vertical`, `buffer_next`, `buffer_prev`, `close_buffer`
 - [x] Status line shows buffer count `[1/2]` when multiple buffers open

+**Note on split semantics:** Currently `split_horizontal`/`split_vertical` create a *copy* of the buffer content, not a shared view.
+Each split has independent undo history, cursor, and selection.
+This is a known limitation - see Phase 4.

 ### Phase 3: Split Rendering ✓ COMPLETE

 - [x] Created `BufferRenderContext` for buffer-agnostic rendering